At a time when sales have become the nucleus of growth for almost every business, pre-sales presents a promising opportunity to boost numbers.

 Your pre-sales pros have to collaborate with the sales staff to prepare and perfect this proposal.
 It’s a crucial step in the process that's aimed at conveying the customer’s needs and positioning your offer as an ideal solution to tackle these challenges.

 This proposal should also include social proof and strong data points that pivot the conversation in your favor.
-Consider sharing a digital business card that contains all necessary information.
+Consider sharing a digital business card that contains all the necessary information.
 It goes a long way in offering convenience and added personalization.

 4. Transactional support